 An astounding 72 % of Millennials view search as their most trusted source of information!
 Furthermore, over 75% of New Zealanders going online use a search engine before making a purchase.
-How many sales does Google send your way every day?
+How many sales does Google send your way from SEO or AdWords every day?
 Or does your website leak a fortune in lost sales to your competitors?

 How should search influence your buyers?